 I used Wireshark tool to capture the traffic.
 No surprises for XMLSpy's request.
 I captured the same text as sent.

 But there was a surprise with an OBIEE's request.
-Although I've filled in only six fields, captured request contained all of the available fields.
+Although I've filled in only six fields, the captured request contained all of the available fields.

 The same XML in XMLSpy: